 DO YOU WANT TO STAY IN A FANTASTIC HOTEL?

-4-star hotel with over 600 customer comments on Google.
+4-star hotel with over 600 customer reviews on Google.
 It has an overall rating of 4.2 stars out of a maximum of 5.
-The most commendable comments insist on the quality of the breakfast and the good relationship between price and quality.
+The most complimentary comments mention the quality of the breakfast and the good price/quality ratio.

 HOTEL MIRA-MAR SUL

 4 star hotel.
 It has an overall rating of 4.2 stars (out of 5) based on over 1200 comments on Google.
-The compliments insist on the friendliness of the staff, the care with cleaning/disinfection, the quality of the food and a pleasant surprise when arriving at the rooms.
+The compliments discuss the friendliness of the staff, the care with cleaning/disinfection, the quality of the food, and a pleasant surprise upon arrival to the rooms.

 DO YOU WANT TO STAY IN NAZARÉ FOR A GOOD PRICE?

-The town of Nazaré has a huge offer and has options for every pocket.
+he town of Nazaré has many places to stay and has options for all pockets.

 HOTEL ANCORA MAR

 2 star hotel.
-It has an overall rating of 3.9 stars out of a maximum of 5.
-It has over 395 comments on Google.
+It has an overall rating of 3.9 stars out of 5.
+It has more than 395 reviews on Google.
 The facilities are old.
-The low price and central location are its great attractions.
+The low price and the central location are its great attractions.

 ADEGA OCEANO HOTEL

-2-star hotel with a global Google rating of 3.8 stars.
-Over 1170 ratings.
-Comments refer to central location, price and quality/price ratio as strong points.
+2-star hotel with an overall rating of 3.8 stars on Google.
+Over 1170 reviews.
+Reviews mention central location, price and value for money as strengths.

 WHAT TO EAT IN NAZARE?